hapax/hapax.github.io/outreach.md

   introduction to dimensional analysis, with applications to fundamental constants, natural units, and black holes.
 - [*Circle problems*](assets/circle-probs.pdf) (2018--).
 A medley of
-  topics from black holes and string theory to teacups and cubesats launched by sneeze.
+  topics from string theory to teacups and sneeze-launched cubesats.
 Requires only high school physics, pre-calculus maths, and a strong constitution.

 ### Teaching